drush-ops/drush/docs/commands.md

 # Creating Custom Drush Commands

+!!! tip

+    Drush 11 and prior required [dependency injection via a drush.services.yml file](https://www.drush.org/11.x/dependency-injection/#services-files).
+This approach is deprecated in Drush 12 and will be removed in Drush 13.
+See [create() method](dependency-injection.md#create-method)

 Creating a new Drush command or porting a legacy command is easy.
 Follow the steps below.

 1. Run `drush generate drush-command-file`.
 2. Drush will prompt for the machine name of the module that should "own" the file.
 The module selected must already exist and be enabled.
 Use `drush generate module-standard` to create a new module.
-3. Drush will then report that it created a commandfile, a drush.services.yml file and a composer.json file.
-Edit those files as needed.
+3. Drush will then report that it created a commandfile.
+Edit as needed.
 4. Use the classes for the core Drush commands at [/src/Drupal/Commands](https://github.com/drush-ops/drush/tree/12.x/src/Drupal/Commands) as inspiration and documentation.
 5. See the [dependency injection docs](dependency-injection.md) for interfaces you can implement to gain access to Drush config, Drupal site aliases, etc.
 6. Write PHPUnit tests based on [Drush Test Traits](https://github.com/drush-ops/drush/blob/12.x/docs/contribute/unish.md#drush-test-traits).
-7. Once your drush.services.yml files is ready, run `drush cr` to get your command recognized by the Drupal container.

 ## Attributes or Annotations
 The following are both valid ways to declare a command: